samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 }
 ```

-Then, to make your controller available in your module (and in you app), you will have to update `app.module.ts` as follows:
+Then, to make your controller available in your module (and in your app), you will have to replace the code on `app.module.ts` with the following:

 ```typescript
 import { Module } from '@nestjs/common';